QasimK/qasimk.github.io/_posts/2017-10-22-radicale-server.md

 }
 ```

-Configure Radicale to bind to localhost only (as Nginx handles external connections with SSL now) `~/.config/radicale/config`:
+We will configure Radicale to bind to localhost only (communicating over HTTP), leaving all actual communication with clients via Nginx (which will, later, use only HTTPS).
+Configure Radicale at `~/.config/radicale/config`:

 ```ini
 [server]